Beauty Queens Isolation

 For girls, isolation means no one is judging them.
 They get to figure out who they are without having to meet the expectations of anyone else.
 Yes, that's also the point of the book.

 There was something about the island that made the girls forget who they had been.
 All those rules and shalt nots.
 They were no longer waiting for some arbitrary grade.
 They were no longer performing.
 Waiting.
 Hoping.
-They were becoming.
-They were.
-(15.58-60)

 The words Bray uses here make a different between passive words and more active ones.
 The girls are doing things for themselves.
 They aren't passive anymore.
 They do things—including just be—based on their own decisions and desires, not those of anyone else.